Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Results

 \subsubsection{RQ1-1: Score Correlation with Actual Pass Rate Observed}

 Table~\ref{tab:compare_metrics} compares the correlation between actual pass rates from ten inferences and the predicted likelihood of passing obtained from \name to baselines.
-Scores derived from distributional deviation - \name, MDSA, and \gmmb - show weak to moderate correlations with observed pass rates, while SLL does not exhibit any meaningful correlation.
-Among the three distribution-based methods, \name achieves the highest correlation in 14 of the 24 configurations (8 tasks $\times$ 3 LLMs), while MDSA and \gmmb perform best in only 3 and 7 configurations, respectively.
+Scores derived from distributional deviation---\name, MDSA, and \gmmb---show weak to moderate correlations with observed pass rates, while SLL does not exhibit any meaningful correlation.
+Among the three distribution-based methods, \name achieves the highest correlation in 14 of the 24 configurations (8 tasks $\times$ 3 LLMs, each with a reference set size of 500), while MDSA and \gmmb perform best in only 3 and 7 configurations, respectively.

 We observe that \name outperforms MDSA on some tasks (e.g., \json), while the opposite happens for other tasks (e.g., \spell).
 We posit that this can be explained by the structures in input distribution.
 Figure~\ref{fig:rq1-1/clotho_tsne_examples} shows the latent space of LIHS for all inputs of \json and \spell, each with predicted likelihood of passing from MDSA (left) and \name (right), as well as the actual ground truth pass rates (centre).
 We observe that the input distribution of \json task has complex structures with multiple clusters, and the unimodal distribution used by MDSA cannot capture the likelihood of passing over the complex distribution.
 For example, compare the pass and fail prediction for the bottom left cluster of \json: \name predicts most of the inputs to pass (which aligns with the ground truths), whereas MDSA predicts most of them to be incorrect primarily because they are far from the mean of the main unimodal distribution.
 In contrast, the input distribution of \spell task forms a large single cluster, where the centres of the passing and failing inputs are found in the left and the right part of the cluster, respectively.
 In cases like this, the distance from the mean of the unimodal distribution may be a reasonably accurate predictor of passing.